New Directions in Miscarriage Research:

 • To explore the multiple ways that people conceptualise and feel about miscarriage, making space for ambiguity and ambivalence.

-We’re inviting 20 minute presentations from researchers from a wide range of academic disciplines and geographical contexts, as well as practitioners, clinicians, artists, writers and more.
-We welcome conventional academic papers and work-in-progress as well as contributions of other kinds - if you’d like to discuss a proposal further, please do just get in touch.
+We’ve invited 20 minute presentations from researchers from a wide range of academic disciplines and geographical contexts, as well as practitioners, clinicians, artists, writers and more.

 • What research methodologies are needed to better understand how social factors like race and class impact experiences of miscarriage and other pregnancy endings?